excid-io/dare/README.md

-# dare
+# Data spAces for smaRt Energy (DARE)
-Home page of the DARE project.
-View at https://excid-io.github.io/dare
+This repository holds the sources of the DARE project homepage, available at https://excid-io.github.io/dare